iggymtrkd/h1-labs-prototype/docs/2-h_1_labs_appendix.md

 ## Appendix Collection — H1 Labs Protocol
+> Status: Aligned with smart contracts as of 2025-10-19

 This document restores and compiles all appendix materials lost from the main whitepaper, ensuring a complete and continuous record of the **H1 Labs** technical, economic, and creative architecture.